Roman of Le Puy

-Roman of Le Puy, also known as Romanus of Puy (Romanus de Podio), was the first lord of Oultrejordain in the Kingdom of Jerusalem from around 1120 to around 1126.
+Roman of Le Puy, also known as Romanus of Puy (Romanus de Podio), was the first lord of Transjordan in the Kingdom of Jerusalem from around 1120 to around 1126.
 He was a nobleman from Auvergne who accompanied Adhemar de Monteil, Bishop of Le Puy, to the Holy Land during the First Crusade.
-He signed royal charters during the reign of King Baldwin I. Baldwin I or his successor, King Baldwin II, granted Roman the important fief of Oultrejordain, or its northern region.
+He signed royal charters during the reign of King Baldwin I. Baldwin I or his successor, King Baldwin II, granted Roman the important fief of Transjordan, or its northern region.
 He was deprived of most of his domains because of a rebellion against Baldwin II.
 He and his son lost their remaining estates after they were accused of conspiring against Baldwin II's successor, King Fulk, in the early 1130s.

 Early life

 Roman was mentioned as Romanus de Podio in written sources between around 1110 and 1133.
 Modern historians associate Podium with Le Puy-en-Velay in Auvergne.
 If this identification is correct, Roman was most probably a retainer of the bishop of Le Puy,Adhemar de Monteil.
 The bishop accompanied Count Raymond IV of Toulouse to the Holy Land during the First Crusade.